rich-drechsler/bytedump/src/python/README.md

 it will be added.
 I also plan on going through the Python code and adding comments and perhaps reorganizing things in the near future, undoubtedly with Gemini's help.
-For now just keep in mind that this version was generated in a chat that probably lasted 90 mins and most of that time can be attributed to my lack of attention once I decided to just let Gemini build whatever it wanted.
+For now just keep in mind that this version was generated in a chat that probably lasted 90 mins and most of that time can be attributed my slow typing and lack of attention after I decided to just let Gemini build whatever it wanted.

+Finally, I want to emphasize that this definitely isn't the final version.
+I think it's interesting enough to include in the ByteDump repository, but there undoubtedly will be quite a few updates in the near future.